 – creating copy presenting user personas and use cases: done by a professional writer on the basis of information obtained from user research, these types of texts can be more efficient, concentrated and concise, which is vital especially in terms of teamwork;

 – creating copy for call-to-action elements;

 – creating copy for intro-screens, tutorials, and tooltips;

 – creating instructions and notifications for screens and web pages;

 – creating the copy for sets of catalog or menu positions;

 – creating templates for item descriptions etc.

 The list is not a sort of cure-all here – it’s just a recommendation on the points to consider.
 On the basis of our studio experience, we can say that, in particular, it is useful for design teams which are keen to optimize and improve production so that all the professionals involved in design process could get deep into the work they do best of all and not get distracted with the tasks that are not directly in their skills scope.
-This sort of strategy usually brings high level of performance.
-As for freelancers in UI/UX design, working alone, our thoughts can be helpful to consider this sort of aspect and perhaps master some new skills in supporting visual solutions with effective copy.
+This sort of strategy usually brings the high level of performance.
+As for freelancers in UI/UX design, working alone, our thoughts can be helpful to consider this sort of aspect and perhaps master some new skills in supporting visual solutions with an effective copy.